hodlwallet/jobs/mobile/2021_jr_software_engineer.md

 Required Skills:

 - Interest in writing mobile apps
-- Writen an application web / desktop / other platforms
+- Written an application web / desktop / other platforms
 - At least 2 years of experience on any programming language
 - Some experience with databases
 - Open mind to new languages, like: Rust, Crystal, Go